2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-datetime.md

 ---
-uid: Specs.Data.Inputs.Datetime
+uid: Specs.Data.Inputs.DateTime
 ---
-# UI Field Type: datetime
+# Field Input-Type **datetime**

-## Purpose / Description
-The **datetime** field is the base type for dates and/or time storing [datetime data](xref:Specs.Data.Type.DateTime).
+The **datetime** field is the base type for dates and/or time storing [datetime data](xref:Specs.Data.Values.DateTime).
 It has one sub-type.

 ## Features
 The basic **datetime** field doesn't have any features, since all the features are in the sub-types.

 ## Sub-Types of DateTime Fields

-1. [datetime-default](xref:Specs.Data.Inputs.Datetime-Default) - simple date and/or time input field (basic datepicker and/or timepicker)
+1. [datetime-default](xref:Specs.Data.Inputs.DateTime-Default) - simple date and/or time input field (basic datepicker and/or timepicker)

 ## Shared Settings
 Don't have shared settings.